JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.4.md

 What allowed it to start up?
 Is there a way we can block the attack vector in future?
 - Can use whitelisting system, blacklist that vuln application until patch

+#

+# Open Source Intelligent (OSINT)

+The use of publicly available information, plus tools used to aggregate and search for it.
+- Publicly information
+- Social Media
+- Dating Sites
+- HTML Code
+- Metadata